Whether it's Claridges, Pizza Express or Burger King with a voucher, you've got rights when eating in a restaurant.

 When food is poorly cooked, eg you tuck into a chicken breast to find it pink and semi-frozen, then complain immediately.
 Food must also be prepared with reasonable care and skill.
 It's one thing to allow food to stand and go cold, but another not to cook it!
 You should always bring up the issue within the restaurant and ask it to replace the dish.

-If you're struck down with a tummy bug after a meal and can prove it's the restaurant's fault (which can be difficult), you can ask for compensation.
+If you're struck down with a tummy bug after a meal and can prove it's the restaurant's fault (which can be difficult - get a note from the doctor as evidence to help your case), you can ask for compensation.
 You're entitled to claim for the cost of the dish, any pain or suffering, loss of earnings if you were off work and any other expenses incurred as a direct result of the food poisoning.

 If this approach doesn't work you can file a personal injury claim of up to £1,000 with the small claims court.
 Be aware that the restaurant is only liable to pay individual dishes that were unsatisfactory.